bradeneliason/PumasDocs.jl/docs/src/basics/models.md

 # Defining NLME models in Pumas
-We provide two interfaces: a macro based domain specific language (DSL) and a function based macro-free approach.
-In most instances, the DSL is appropriate to use, but for advanced users the functional interface might be useful.
+We provide two interfaces: a macro-based domain-specific language (DSL) and a function-based macro-free approach.
+In most instances, the DSL is appropriate to use, but for advanced users, the functional interface might be useful.

 ## The `@model` macro interface
 The simplest way to define an NLME model in Julia is to use the `@model` macro.
 We can define the simplest model of them all, the empty model, as follows